KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 <img src="/assets/posts/openclaw/beeper-archive.png" />

 This way, when asking my bot "What time is the Christmas party of my grandmother", it would automatically search for the relevant group and 1:1 chats to find that information.

+---

+All in all, there are many quality of life improvements with the bot.
+I love that I can just drop off quick voice messages to the bot while on-the-go.
+A little side-note on what I noticed on why OpenClaw voice interactions are just so much better than any other agent:

+- it leverages the really solid and robust Telegram voice messages (no more "oh no, we lost your 3-minute recording)
+- even if the bot has an issue parsing the voice message, the voice message isn't lost, you can just forward it to the bot again after fixing the transcription service
+- it doesn't interrupt you!
+Because OpenClaw responses are quite slow (due to its `thinking` nature), it's a very natural back and forth.
+I can take all the time I need to ramble for multiple minutes about what I want it to do or build, and it will listen carefully, without interrupting me.
+Also, no problem if I have to think for 15 seconds and just stay quiet during that time.

+Other integrations I use are around leaving my parcels in front of my apartment door automatically ([post-at-cli](https://github.com/KrauseFx/post-at-cli)), my home-office standing desk reminding me to stand ([linak-controller](https://github.com/rhyst/linak-controller)), sending a daily HN Digest of the top 25 posts, updates on new releases of the TV shows I watch, manage and remind me of home chores (e.g. replacing filters) and a few more.